 Warrant of Arrest Procedures in Criminal Law

-A warrant of arrest is a court-issued authorization directing law enforcement to detain a suspect based on probable cause.
+A warrant of arrest is a judicial authorization issued upon sufficient probable cause, allowing law enforcement to detain an individual suspected of criminal activity.

 Summary